ZJU-FAST-Lab/LBFGS-Lite/README.md

 # LBFGS-Lite
-A header-only LBFGS unconstrained optimizer.
+A header-only L-BFGS unconstrained optimizer.

 ## 0. About